cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 ## Limitations

 At the time of writing, this module is not able to handle aircraft with control surfaces (they will not be modelled and thus appear in the final mesh).

+For the RANS part, it is only possible to process aircraft consisting of .brep files of category 'fuselage' and 'wing'

 ## More information